This product is freeze dried. All water molecules have been removed.

 Species reactivity key:

-Alomone Labs is pleased to offer a highly specific antibody directed against an epitope of mouse noradrenaline transporter.
+Alomone Labs is pleased to offer a highly specific antibody directed against an epitope of the mouse noradrenaline (norepinephrine) transporter.
 Anti-Noradrenaline Transporter (NET) (extracellular) Antibody (#AMT-002) can be used in western blot immunohistochemistry and immunocytochemistry applications.
 It has been designed to recognize NET from human, mouse and rat samples.

 - Rat basolateral amygdala lysate (1:500).